-After a small excursion to Queen's in 1999, Roger Federer had decided to make a stop in Halle in 2000, staying there for good and becoming a trademark of this well-organized grass-court tournament in Germany for the next two decades.
+After a small excursion to Queen's in 1999, Roger Federer decided to travel to Halle in 2000, staying there for good and becoming a trademark of this well-organized grass-court tournament in Germany for the next two decades.

 Between 2003-2017, Roger had failed to reach the title match in Halle only in 2016 when Alexander Zverev halted him in the semis, with the Swiss getting a chance for revenge 12 months later.
-In the final in 2017, Federer defeated Zverev 6-1, 6-3 for the ninth crown in Halle, dominating from start to finish and grab the first crown after 2015.
+In the 2017 title clash, Federer defeated Zverev 6-1, 6-3 for the ninth Halle crown, dominating from start to finish to secure the first title after 2015.

-It was their third meeting, with Roger scoring a win in Rome 2016 before losing here in Halle a month later, returning stronger a year later to deliver a lopsided triumph in 53 minutes, making it one of the most one-sided finals of the season.
+It was their third meeting, with Roger scoring a win in Rome 2016 before losing here in Halle a month later.
+The Swiss returned stronger a year later to deliver a lopsided triumph in 53 minutes, making it one of the most one-sided finals of the season.

-It was all about Federer who played well both on serve and return, outplaying the German from the baseline and at the net to offer him four games.
-Federer dropped nine points behind the initial shot, facing one break point and stealing the thunder from Zverev's serve, winning 50% of the return points and breaking the youngster four times from eight opportunities.
+It was all about Federer, who played well both on serve and return to outplay the German from the baseline and at the net.
+Federer dropped nine points behind the initial shot, facing one break chance and stealing the thunder from Zverev's serve to take half of the return points and break the youngster four times from eight opportunities.

-Roger mixed his game superbly, hitting a lot of service winners, slices and volleys, interrupting rival's rhythm and forcing him to play from awkward positions all the time.
+Roger mixed his game superbly, hitting many service winners, slices and volleys, interrupting rival's rhythm and forcing him to play from awkward positions all the time.
 Alexander never found his range, making too many errors (especially in the first set) and finding it hard to impose his strokes and drive Federer off from the baseline.

 Federer delivered a better package of groundstrokes and point-construction, winning 22 out of 28 points that went beyond the fourth stroke, with a 5-0 advantage in the points with nine shots or more and a clear 17-6 lead in the mid-range exchanges between five and eight hits.

-Four service winners pushed Roger 4-0 up after just 13 minutes, moving closer to a bagel after taking the opening two points of the fifth game.
-Zverev finally woke up and won the next four points to get his name on the scoreboard, hitting a groundstroke winner from both wings, which was very important for him if he wanted to get back in contention.
+Four service winners pushed Roger 4-0 up after just 13 minutes, and he moved closer to a bagel after taking the opening two points of the fifth game.
+Zverev finally woke up and won the following four points to get his name on the scoreboard, hitting a groundstroke winner from both wings, which was very important for him if he wanted to get back in contention.